JerryI/wljs-docs/docs/frontend/Advanced/Components library/Stats counter.md

 It automatically tracks the slides and resets the counter if needed.
 ## Source code
-Copy and paste this into an input cell
+Copy and paste this into an input cell and evaluate

 ```jsx
 .wlx